-This page provides answers to some frequently asked questions about BGC.
+We have exciting news about the potential of a brand new BGC building!
+This page provides some answers to a few frequently asked questions about BGC and finding our forever home.
 If you have a question that’s not listed here, please let us know and we’ll be sure to add it!

 About BGC Strathcona County